06 Jan Julia Indichova | Birth a Book, Raise Your Voice

 - identify the elements of our own book-birthing practice

-- pros and cons of self-publishing versus being published by a major publishing house
+- recognize the pros and cons of self-publishing versus being published by a major publishing house

-- pros and cons of engaging a literary agent
+- determine the pros and cons of engaging a literary agent

 Julia Indichova is the author of Inconceivable (20th Anniversary Edition by Harmony Books 2017), The Fertile Female (Adell Press 2007), and One-Heart Revolution: The Perils of Positive Thinking (Adell Press, April 2019).